wanderingmatt/carloslamas.tv/README.md

 `$ brew install node`

-#### Install Remaining Development Dependencies
+#### Install Node Dependencies

+This will install Parcel and all development Node modules.
+Make sure you run this command from the project root.

-`$ npm install` (from project root)
+`$ npm install`

 ## Developing

-The `start` task will start the Parcel server in the default configuration.
+The `start` task will automatically rebuild your app, and serve it at http://localhost:1234/ with live reload.

 `$ npm start`

 ## Deploying

-The site is hosted under a custom domain on Github Pages.
-The `deploy` Gulp task will copy everything in the `dist` folder to the `gh-pages` branch and push it to Github.
-You can run the `deploy` task from the project root folder by typing:
+The `deploy` task will copy everything in the local `dist` folder to the `gh-pages` branch and push it to GitHub.

-`$ gulp deploy`
+`$ npm deploy`